Updated June 1, 2023.

 Although the dark outlines create a framework, it’s the bright colors that really shine here.
-Using solid threads works best for this project.
+Using solid and semi-solid threads works best for this project.

 - 18 mesh interlock or mono white needlepoint canvas 8 x 10